-Do not derate the furnace by adjusting the manifold pressure to a lower pressure than specified on the furnace rating plate.
+Do not de-rate the furnace by adjusting the manifold pressure to a lower pressure than specified on the furnace rating plate.
 The combination of the lower air density and a lower manifold pressure will prohibit the burner orifice from drawing the proper amount of air into the burner.
-This may cause incomplete combustion, flashback, and possible yellow tipping.
+This may cause incomplete combustion, flashback, and yellow tipping.

-In some areas the gas supplier may artificially derate the gas in an effort to compensate for the effects of altitude.
-If the gas is artificially derated, the appropriate orifice size must be determined based upon the BTU/ft3 content of the derated gas and the altitude.
-Refer to the National Fuel Gas Code, NFPA 54/ANSI Z223.1 or CAN/CSA B149.1-15 in Canada, and information provided by the gas supplier to determine the proper orifice size.
+In some areas the gas supplier may artificially de-rate the gas in an effort to compensate for the effects of altitude.
+If the gas is artificially de-rated, the appropriate orifice size must be determined based upon the BTU/ft3 content of the de-rated gas and the altitude.
+Refer to the National Fuel Gas Code, NFPA 54/ANSI Z223.1, and information provided by the gas supplier to determine the proper orifice size.
+A different pressure switch may be required at high altitude regardless of the BTU/ft3 content of the fuel used.
+Consult the furnace Specification Sheet.
+All conversions must be performed by a qualified installer, or service agency.